Jorge Guinzburg: Background

 Guinzburg was born on 3 February 1949 to a Jewish family in Buenos Aires.
-He finished the high school in 1966, along with Carlos Abrevaya.
+He graduated from high school in 1966, along with Carlos Abrevaya.
 In 1967, Guinzburg and Abrevaya entered the law school but they abandoned their college education soon afterwards.
 Later on, Guinzburg joined the drama school while he worked as a taxi driver.
 In 1971, he became scriptwriter for Juan Carlos Mareco and some time later for the Fontana Show.

 Career

 Abrevaya and Guinzburg became members of Satiricón by 1972 and, according to writer Carlos Ulanovsky, both boys were funny, amiable and good natured.

 In 1977, Guinzburg and Abrevaya started publishing a comic called Diógenes y el Linyera in Clarín, one of the most popular newspapers in Buenos Aires.

 Guinzburg created more than twenty radio shows such as: El ventilador and Vitamina G. He worked for several advertising agencies and won several awards for his labor.
 He starred, directed and produced many theater plays.
 In TV, he wrote and hosted numerous comedy, news and game shows like Peor es nada, El Legado, La Biblia y el Calefón and Mañanas Informales.